arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## Do you still need help?

-For more troubleshooting articles, we recommend to read from ArduinHelp Center:
+For more troubleshooting articles, we recommend these from our Help Center:

 * [Add members to a space](https://support.arduino.cc/hc/en-us/articles/360011787820-Add-members-to-a-space)
 * [Roles and permissions in shared spaces](https://support.arduino.cc/hc/en-us/articles/4405753330706-Roles-and-permissions-in-shared-spaces)